- Accommodation included

 Mia, Au Pair from Denmark

-“I have been in London for almost a month now, and it has been so amazing! my host family showed me Brixton and took me out for dinner in the Brixton village the day after I came.
-I have also met my host-mum’s parents, and we went out for dinner too.
-On my first day alone with my child, we went to the cinema to see planes, it was super fun and i loved it.
-On my first weekend my host-mum threw me a welcome party where she invited all her neighbours and some of her friends it was really nice, and I got to meet an au pair too.
-She is living with one of my host-mum’s friends. the day after the party i went to play rounders with a lot of my host-mum’s friends, it was really fun, and it was nice to get out and see the Brockwell park, where I run a lot.
+“I have been in London for almost a month now, and it has been so amazing!
+My host family showed me Brixton and took me out for dinner in the Brixton village the day after I came.
+I also met my host mum’s parents, and we went out for dinner too.
+On my first day alone with my child, we went to the cinema to see planes, it was super fun and I loved it.
+On my first weekend, my host-mum threw me a welcome party where she invited all her neighbours and some of her friends it was really nice, and I got to meet an au pair too.
+She is living with one of my host-mum’s friends. the day after the party I went to play rounders with a lot of my host mum’s friends, it was really fun, and it was nice to get out and see the Brockwell park, where I run a lot.
 I have also been to the theatre to see Siro-A, which was really cool.
 I also went clubbing with one of my host-mum’s friends’ daughter, she is a year older than me. it was really fun to get out, and see how they do it in England :)”